 Don’t let a little sleet or snow stop you!
 Just cook what you love & keep everyone warm & satisfied!

-Your cravings for your favorite cooked meats & BBQ side dishes won’t wait till winter’s over, so bundle up and take advantage of the following tips and enjoy pellet grill in winter.
+Your cravings for your favorite cooked meats & BBQ side dishes won’t wait till winter’s over, so bundle up and take advantage of the following tips and enjoy a pellet grill in winter.

 Generally speaking, it would be regarded as too chilly to use a pellet grill in temperatures below freezing (32 degrees Fahrenheit), as the pellets might not burn correctly and the grill might have trouble maintaining the desired temperature.